AdobeDocs/campaign.en/help/common/profiles/using/editing-a-profile.md

 ![](assets/s_ncs_user_profile_groups_tab_details.png)

-For more on this, refer to [Create and manage lists](../../platform/using/creating-and-managing-lists.md).
+For more on this, refer to [this page](creating-and-managing-lists.md).

 ## Subscriptions tab {#subscriptions-tab}